-The AAMC and the ADEA sponsor a six-week summer program for freshman and sophomores who are interested in careers in medicine or dentistry known as the Summer Medical and Dental Education Program (SMDEP).
+The AAMC and the ADEA sponsor a six-week summer program for first year students and sophomores who are interested in careers in medicine or dentistry known as the Summer Medical and Dental Education Program (SMDEP).
 Each year the Office of Health Professions holds an information session about the SMDEP.

 All dental school applicants must take the Dental Admission Test (DAT) that is sponsored by the American Dental Association (ADA).
 The test takes close to 5 hours and it consists of four parts: natural sciences (introductory biology, general and organic chemistry), perceptual ability; reading comprehension,and quantitative reasoning.
 DAT scores, which ranged from a low of 1 to a high of 30, are reported for each of the aforementioned sections and for two composite scores – the Academic Average and the Total Science score.
 At the end of the test examinees receive an unofficial report of their DAT scores.

 According to the 2013 edition of the ADEA Official Guide to Dental Schools, the national average of matriculated dental school applicants for the fall 2013 entering class werre 19.9 for the Academic Average, 19.8 for the Total Science, and 20.0 for the Perceptual Ability Sections; however, dental schools are generally looking for a stronger DAT performance.
 For information about individual dental schools, consult the ADEA Official Guide to Dental Schools for the range of DAT scores of the accepted students from the prior year’s applicant pool.

 The dental schools place considerable importance on DAT scores when evaluating applicants.
 The DAT is the only common metric among dental school applicants.
 Furthermore, the licensure tests for dentistry are standardized tests, thus the dental schools feel that it is important for dental school applicants to be proficient in taking standardized tests.